lukehunter/ssgallery/README.md

 ssgallery expects a folder structure like the following (it can have as many subfolders as you like).
 It is recommended that all images (including thumbnail.jpg) be at the largest resolution you would like available for users to download.
 They will be resized for thumbnails and the image viewer depending on the provided command line arguments, and the original file will be available under the View/Download link on the Image page.

 - pictures
-  - gallery1
   - album1
     - thumbnail.jpg
     - image1.jpg
     - image2.jpg
     - image3.jpg
   - album2
     - album2a
       - image1.jpg
       - image2.jpg
     - album2b
       - thumbnail.jpg
       - image1.jpg
       - image2.jpg
     - thumbnail.jpg
     - image1.jpg
     - image2.jpg
   - album3
     - image1.jpg
     - image2.jpg
     - image3.jpg
     - image4.jpg
   - image1.jpg
   - image2.jpg

 Note that album3 does not have a thumbnail.jpg -- in this case album3/image1.jpg will be used as the album3 thumbnail by default.
+Also if you happen to have extra files in these folders that aren't in a supported image format they will be ignored.

 ### 2. Run ssgallery